 Do dried blueberries have the same health benefits as fresh blueberries?

 Blueberries are often referred to as a “superfruit,” and for good reason!
 Whether fresh, frozen, or dried, blueberries have a ton of nutrients that make them a healthy addition to a balanced diet.
-While both dried and fresh blueberries have health benefits, you correctly guessed that there are important differences between them as well, including:
+While both dried and fresh blueberries have health benefits, you correctly guessed that there are key differences between them as well, including:

 - Calories and sugar.
 One cup of fresh blueberries contains about 84 calories and 15 grams of sugar, while one cup of dried blueberries has over 500 calories and 100 grams of sugar.
-So, while you might be able to eat raw blueberries in larger quantities without worry, paying attention to portion size may be important when eating them dried (especially for diabetics!).
+So, while you might be able to eat raw blueberries in larger quantities without worry, paying attention to portion size may be a good idea when eating them dried (especially for diabetics!).
 But because they’re so calorie dense, dried fruits may be a healthy choice for athletes looking for a quick energy boost.

 - Fiber.
 Dried blueberries come out on top in this category, containing up to twelve grams of fiber per cup versus the three to four grams per cup in fresh blueberries.
 Twelve grams of fiber satisfies almost half of your daily fiber requirement, making dried blueberries a bowel movement-friendly snack.